Chryseus/D2R-Offline/readme.md

 1. Done!

-When loading a character, use the TCP/IP button and host a game, double clicking the character name or clicking Play will not work by default.
+When loading a character, double clicking the character name or clicking Play will not work by default.
 See the `-FixLocalSave` argument under [Usage](#Usage) if you would like to edit your saves to play in offline mode *(including act1 to act5)*.

+> _NOTE: You may need to run this tool **twice** for it to work properly.
+If after the first try it does not load your save games in offline mode, close the game and run `D2ROffline.exe` again._

 ## Please see the [FAQ](FAQ.md) if you have any issues.